 - You should obtain and retain receipts just in case the taxman ever asks to see these in the future.

-In addition, where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means a mix of business and personal elements is included in an expense.
+Where there is a duality of purpose, a cost is not an allowable one. `Duality of purpose’ means a mix of business and personal elements is included in an expense.
 Therefore, you cannot claim this.
 In this instance, it could mean you were taking a week abroad for a holiday with only one day or part of one day meeting a potential business contact.

-Initial thoughts when working as a contractor overseas
+Only claim for your genuine costs when working as a contractor overseas

 First, we would not advise you to mix business trips with holidays.
 If a contractor delays his return home to spend a few days on the beach or spend some time sightseeing, he cannot reclaim any of the costs as a business expense.
 Likewise, if the contractor takes his wife and she spends her time in the hotel spa while the contractor is meeting with the client again, he cannot claim the cost as a business expense.
 This is because a `duality of purpose’ has been established.